-Rainfall at Perth Airport station over the reporting period was 662.0 mm, below the long-term (74 years) average of 760.0 mm and just above the short-term (10 years) average of 659.6 mm.
+Rainfall at Perth Airport BoM station over the reporting period was 562 mm, below the long-term (75 years) average of 760 mm and the short-term average (10 years) of 652 mm (Figure 3).
+The low rainfall contributed to the decrease in compliance over the period (Table 1).

-Public water supply entitlements from all aquifers was 111.47 GL in 2018-19, a decrease of 0.24 GL compared to the previous year.
-We continued to work with Water Corporation to distribute groundwater abstraction for the IWSS in response to groundwater level trends and to move abstraction away from non-compliant sites.
+Public water supply entitlements for the Integrated Water Supply Scheme (IWSS) from all aquifers remained similar to the previous year, with 111.59 GL licensed in 2019-20.
+We continued to work with Water Corporation to distribute groundwater abstraction for public water supply in response to groundwater level trends and to move abstraction away from non-compliant sites (Table 1).